Griboedow/PandocUltimateConverter/README.md

 # PandocUltimateConverter
-Pandoc converter extension for mediawiki which imports not only text, but also images
+Pandoc converter extension for MediaWiki which imports not only text, but also images

 # Prerequisites
 Tested on MediaWiki 1.41.
 May work on earlier versions (but I would not expect anything earlier than 1.39 to work).

 Requires pandoc to be installed.

-Should work on WIndows and Linux.
-Tested on Windows only (bur reports are welcomed).
+Should work on Windows and Linux.
+Tested on Windows only (bug reports are welcomed).

 # Installation
 Installation is just a bit more complicated than usual: